Frequently Asked Questions

 I’m not a U.S. Citizen.
 Can I still apply?

 Yes.
 Anyone may apply, regardless of nationality.
-If accepted, you would be considered a student at Stanford; we would send you documents confirming that status so you could apply for a student visa.
+If accepted, for visa purposes you would be considered a non-matriculated graduate student at Stanford; we would work with you to obtain a J-1 visa.

 I’m in my forties; am I too old to apply for the Fellowship?

 We have no age requirements for the program.
 We have accepted people as young as 22 and as old as 75.

 What is the application deadline?

 Applications will not be accepted prior to September 1 and must be submitted online or postmarked no later than December 1 in order to be considered.